 Warhammer’s Nurgle is the chaos god of decay, pestilence, and disease, making him both more passive and more involved with mortals than any of his siblings.
-A dark mirror to the mortal fear of death and disease, Nurgle is behind many of the plagues that have swept the universes (very recently the encroaching ‘Bloom’ in Complex Games’ Chaos Gate Daemonhunters).
-The third of the chaos gods to awaken and become fully aware, Nurgle first rose to prominence in the Warhammer 40k backstory during the middle ages – around the time of the bubonic plague.
+A dark mirror to the mortal fear of death and disease, Nurgle is behind many of the plagues that have swept through the Warhammer 40k Imperium, not to mention the Warhammer fantasy worlds.

 Though he’s directly involved with spreading rot and death throughout the universe, Nurgle’s followers think of him very differently than you’d think.
 Far from a harsh ruler, he instead plays the role of a kindly grandfather.
 Think Father Christmas, but with a sack full of scabs instead of toys.
 That’s why his followers often refer to him as Grandfather Nurgle or, more commonly, Papa Nurgle.